DIMARIA123/Quadruped-robot-control/README.md

 # Quadruped-robot-control
-Final project for NUS ME5418
+Final project for NUS ME5418 for group 23